 - Make a graph of your results, with graphite core length on the horizontal (x) axis and bulb brightness on the vertical (y) axis.

 - How does lightbulb brightness change as the length of the graphite core changes?
 Does this make sense based on what you know about resistance?
 Remember from the background that higher resistance makes it harder for current to flow, and the bulb will be brighter when more current flows through it.

-For troubleshooting tips, please read our FAQ: Sliding Light: How to Make a Dimmer Switch.
+For troubleshooting tips, please read our FAQ: How to Make a Dimmer Switch with a Pencil.

 If you like this project, you might enjoy exploring these related careers:

 - This experiment is a good demonstration of Ohm's law, which relates the current, resistance, and voltage in a circuit.
 Do some background research on Ohm's law and incorporate it into your project.

 - Use a multimeter to measure the resistance of your dimmer switch at various lengths in ohms, and the amount of current (in amperes) flowing through the circuit for each length.
 See the Science Buddies reference How to Use a Multimeter to learn more about how to measure resistance and current.